 Blockchain!
 This is because it offers us an option that involves no risk.
 It lets us write a few lines of code on the chain where both parties submit $100.
-The code will automatically check with weather reports, validate the transaction for whoever will win the best, and transfer the remaining money back to the winner.
-Once a program starts running on blockchain with a specific condition applied to it, its execution cannot be stopped if the conditions are met; hence no one can back down from paying.
+The code will automatically check weather reports, validate the transaction for whoever will win the bet, and transfer the remaining money back to the winner.
+Once a program starts running on a blockchain with a specific condition applied to it, its execution cannot be stopped if the conditions are met; hence, no one can back down from paying.

 For security reasons, each wallet is secured by a unique cryptographic mechanism that employs two keys: a private and public key, which are linked to each other.

 Encrypted communication can only be decrypted and read by the person who has the corresponding key combination.